 This pomegranate shaved Brussels sprout salad will leave you glowing from the inside out.
 It’s a study in texture contrasts: the feathery shaved Brussels, the pop of the Pomegranate seeds, and the bright crunch of the apple.
 It’s vibrant and colorful, covered in a lightly sweet vinaigrette.
 And the flavor: it’s like eating a bowl of confetti, but the healthy kind!
 Truly a showstopper in this list of easy healthy vegetable recipes for fall.
 (Vegetarian, Vegan, Gluten Free)

-This Instant Pot acorn squash is quick to make using an Instant Pot (pressure cooker)!
-This vegetarian stuffed acorn squash features a rice stuffing with toasted pecans.
+This incredible vegetarian stuffed acorn squash features a rice stuffing with toasted pecans.
 This rice and pecan stuffing truly makes your kitchen smell like Thanksgiving while you make it!
 The onion, celery, garlic, and herbs combine to make something that smells just about like heaven.
 Add to that the crunch and rich flavor of buttery pecans, and you’ll find yourself just eating the stuffing alone.
-Here’s the Instant Pot we use.
 (Vegetarian, Vegan, Gluten Free)